 Is it possible to fall in love with a stranger, just by asking them 36 questions?
 Possible, yes.
 Advisable?
 Probably not.

-If I had done what this woman did on her first date, there would never have been a second one with the man I have now been with for 10 years.
+If I had done what this woman did on her first date, there would never have been a second one with the man I have now been with for more than 15 years.
 We would never have made a home together.
 We would never have had two children.

 If I had done what this woman did on her first date, we would never have made it past dessert.

-Today the Internet is talking about a beautiful essay by Mandy Len Cantron, who writes about how, on the first official date with a man she vaguely knew, she asked the 36 questions that are guaranteed to indicate exactly how compatible two people are.
+In 2015, the Internet was talking about a beautiful essay by Mandy Len Cantron, who writes about how, on the first official date with a man she vaguely knew, she asked the 36 questions that are guaranteed to indicate exactly how compatible two people are.

 The questions are well-known in psychology circles as the subject of an experiment carried out in 1997.
 Psychologist Athur Aron and his team devised a list that could be scientifically proven to form a bond between two strangers in a laboratory setting.

-It’s a list that predicts compatability.
+It’s a list that predicts compatibility.
 It’s 36 questions that could make people fall in love.
-Or not..
+Or not…

 Here’s a sample (the full list of questions is at the end of this post):